INT-NIT/BEP032tools/docs/source/index.rst

   :align: center
   :alt: Alternative text

-for more examples of dataset see the BEP32 repository : https://gin.g-node.org/NeuralEnsemble/BEP032-examples
+For more examples of datasets see the BEP032 repository: https://gin.g-node.org/NeuralEnsemble/BEP032-examples

 Tools
 ===========================